Julien-Cousineau/ios-py/README.md

 The [original package](http://www.pac.dfo-mpo.gc.ca/science/oceans/tidal-marees/index-eng.html) was developed by Mike Foreman at Fisheries and Oceans Canada (mike.foreman@dfo-mpo.gc.ca)

 ## Intent
-The goal of IOS-py is to convert the code from FORTRAN77 to python-numpy using vector notation.
-This will increase performance and allow future development on the GPU using WebGL.
+The goal of IOS-py is to convert the code from FORTRAN77 to python using vector notation.
+This will increase performance and allows to perform tidal analyse on million of nodes.

 ## Installation
-Empty

 ## Usage
 Empty
+conda activate iospy

 ## Options
 Empty